Is a voluntary organisation founded in 1981. Our main aim is to help older people who may feel lonely and isolated

 How is our befriending visit set up:

-Our referrals come from eg. Public Health Nurses, Social Workers, UHG and Merlin Park Hospital, Neighbours, Family members, the person themselves, in the area of Galway City and Suburbs (we only visit when requested.)
+Our referrals come from eg. Public Health Nurses, Social Workers, Occupational Therapists, UHG and Merlin Park Hospital, Neighbours, Family members, the person themselves, in the area of Galway City and Suburbs (we only visit when requested.)

 Recruiting our volunteers:

 Our volunteers are recruited through Local Papers and Media.
 Each volunteer is interviewed.
 (Under present regulations it will be necessary for Galway Contact to get Garda vetting on every volunteer before they start their visit).
-Volunteers are made aware of the need for confidentiality and commitment of their visit.
+Volunteers are made aware of the need for confidentiality and commitment to their visit.

 We cover all areas of Galway City and Suburbs.
 Volunteers visit older people who are living alone or in Nursing Homes.
-We also visit older people in Merlin Park Hospital.
-We have a dedicated and loyal volunteer force of approx 70.
+We also visit older people in Merlin Park Hospital Long Stay units.
+We have a dedicated and loyal volunteer force of approx 50.
 We are unique in so far as our volunteers visit on a one-to-one basis.
 We do not judge people, if someone is lonely and would like a visit from our organisation we will offer friendship and support.
 (Some may strongly value their privacy and may not wish to have a visit set up.)

 Members of the public often contact us for information on various issues.
-As we liaise with other organisations, the Gardai, Health Service Executive, Public Health Nurses and Social Workers on an ongoing basis then if we are unable to address people's queries we will direct them to the relevant organisation who can help them.
+We liaise with other organisations, the Gardai, Health Service Executive, Public Health Nurses and Social Workers on an ongoing basis so if we are unable to address people's queries we will direct them to the relevant organisation who can help them.

 Staying at Home:

-Our organisation feels strongly that we would like our older people to stay in their own homes for as long as possible with all the facilities provided to enable them to do so, if that is their wish.
+Our organisation feels strongly that older people should be supported in staying in their own homes for as long as possible with all the facilities provided to enable them to do so, if that is their wish.
 We keep in touch with other agencies working to support older people as it is important that we work together to support older people.

 Seniors Alert Scheme: